1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1889 DDR Errors (FS-801 And FS-802)

-Two doubled die reverse varieties exist: FS-801 (Snow-1) and FS-802 (Snow-11).
-These originated when multiple hubbing impressions during die production failed to align properly.
+Two Doubled Die Reverse (DDR) varieties exist: FS-801 (Snow-1) and FS-802 (Snow-11).
+These originated when multiple hubbing impressions during die production failed to align perfectly.

 FS-801 shows pronounced westward spread across reverse elements.
 Doubling appears on wreath veins, right-side leaf details, arrow tips, ribbon, and “ONE CENT” lettering.
-This Class IV offset represents genuine hub doubling, with the secondary image maintaining full height from the field.
+This Class IV offset represents genuine hub doubling—not mechanical doubling—with the secondary image maintaining full height from the field.

 FS-802 displays distinct but less dramatic doubling characteristics.
 Both varieties occur in BN, RB, and RD designations.